Level 3 Mortlock Wing State Library of South Australia North Terrace Adelaide SA 5000

 James Mario Matra was born in New York to a prominent Corsican family which fell on hard times losing much of its wealth in the American Revolution.
 He was educated in England and joined Cook's Endeavour in 1768.
 While on board he got to know (Sir) Joseph Banks and formed a lifelong friendship with him.

-American loyalists, of which James Mantra was one, found themselves in an awkward position after the War of Independance.
-Unwelcome in America and viewed with suspicion in England they found themselves often disposessed and without a home.
+American loyalists, of which James Mantra was one, found themselves in an awkward position after the War of Independence.
+Unwelcome in America and viewed with suspicion in England they found themselves often dispossessed and without a home.
 Having seen New South Wales, and been impressed, Matra put forward a plan for a colony to be established there for the American loyalists among others.
 With considerable foresight he suggested a wool industry could be successfully established there.
 He also pointed out the considerable trade advantages of having a base close to Asia and also the strategic advantages should conflicts arise with the Dutch, and Spanish.
 Although his plan was not adopted by the British Government it is thought to have influenced the decision to establish a penal colony at Port Jackson.
+A copy of James Mantra's Plan is included in an Appendix to Giordano's 1981 publication.

 He saw out his days as British consul at Tangier, Morocco.